-Standardized values of fishing effort (E) and CPUE are used as proxies for F and B, respectively, so E{MSY}, CPUE{MSY}, and CPUE{FLAG} are used as proxies for F{MSY}, B{MSY}, and B{FLAG}, respectively.
+Standardized values of fishing effort (E) and CPUE are used as proxies for F and B, respectively, so EMSY, CPUEMSY, and CPUEFLAG are used as proxies for FMSY, BMSY, and BFLAG, respectively.

-In cases where reliable estimates of CPUE{MSY} and E{MSY} are not available, they would be estimated from catch and effort times series, standardized for all identifiable biases.
-CPUE{MSY} would be calculated as half of a multi-year average reference CPUE, called CPUE{REF}.
-The multi-
+In cases where reliable estimates of CPUEMSY and EMSY are not available, they would be estimated from catch and effort times series, standardized for all identifiable biases.
+CPUEMSY would be calculated as half of a multi-year average reference CPUE, called CPUEREF.
+The multiyear reference window would be objectively positioned in time to maximize the value of CPUEREF.
+EMSY would be calculated using the same approach or, following Restrepo et al. (1998), by setting EMSY equal to EAVE, where EAVE represents the long-term average effort prior to declines in CPUE.
+When multiple estimates are available, the more precautionary one is used.

 Since the MSY control rule specified here applies to multi-species stock complexes, it is important to ensure that no species within the complex has a mortality rate that leads to excessive depletion.
 In order to accomplish this, a secondary set of reference points is specified to evaluate stock status with respect to recruitment overfishing.
 A secondary "recruitment overfishing" control rule is specified to control fishing mortality with respect to that status.
 The rule applies only to those component stocks (species) for which adequate data are available.
 The ratio of a current spawning stock biomass proxy (SSBPt) to a given reference level (SSBPREF) is used to determine if individual stocks are experiencing recruitment overfishing.
 SSBP is CPUE scaled by percent mature fish in the catch.
-When the ratio SSBPt/SSBP{REF}, or the "SSBP ratio" (SSBPR) for any species drops below a certain limit (SSBPR{MIN}), that species is considered to be recruitment overfished and management measures will be implemented to reduce fishing mortality on that species.
-The rule applies only when the SSBPR drops below the SSBPR{MIN}, but it will continue to apply until the ratio achieves the "SSBP ratio recovery target" (SSBPRTARGET), which is set at a level no less than SSBP{RMIN}.
+When the ratio SSBPt/SSBPREF, or the "SSBP ratio" (SSBPR) for any species drops below a certain limit (SSBPRMIN), that species is considered to be recruitment overfished and management measures will be implemented to reduce fishing mortality on that species.
+The rule applies only when the SSBPR drops below the SSBPRMIN, but it will continue to apply until the ratio achieves the "SSBP ratio recovery target" (SSBPRTARGET), which is set at a level no less than SSBPRMIN.
 These two reference points and their associated recruitment overfishing control rule, which prescribe a target fishing mortality rate (FRO-REBUILD) as a function of the SSBPR, are specified as indicated in Table 18.
-Again, E{MSY} is used as a proxy for F{MSY}.
+Again, EMSY is used as a proxy for FMSY.